blackbaud/stache1/guide/index.md

 ## Registering Your App

 If your application seeks access to a {{ site.productname }} data (constituents, gifts, etc.) it must be registered.
-You can register your application, even before you have created it.
+You can register your application even before you have created it.
 Follow these steps to register an application:

 1. Go to the **TBD** page at the **{{ site.devportalname }}?** website.
 2. Click Create a new application.
-3. Enter the name of your application (for example, “My Test Application”.)
+3. Enter the name of your application (for example, “My Test Application”).
 Note that this name will be shown in the pop-up that asks the user for authorization to access their Blackbaud {{ site.productname }} data (see Running the Application, below).
 4. Enter an application description.
 5. Click Create.
 The application details screen will open:
 ![Ipsum Image][ipsum-image-00]